mlund/faunus/docs/_docs/moves.md

 `dirrot=[0,0,0]`| Predefined axis of rotation.
-If zero, a random unit vector is generated for each move event `dprot`         | Rotational displacement (radians) `dp`            | Translational displacement (Å) `spread=true`   | If `false`, stops cluster-growth after one layer around centered molecule (experimental) `satellites`    | Subset of `molecules` that cannot be cluster centers
+If zero, a random unit vector is generated for each move event `dprot`         | Rotational displacement (radians) `dp`            | Translational displacement (Å) `single_layer=false` | If `true`, stop cluster-growth after one layer around centered molecule (experimental) `satellites`    | Subset of `molecules` that cannot be cluster centers

 This will attempt to rotate and translate clusters of molecular `molecules` defined by a distance `threshold` between mass centers.
-The `threshold` can be specified as a single number or as a complete list of combinations.
+The `threshold` can be specified as a single distance or as a complete list of combinations, see example below.
 For simulations where small molecules cluster around large macro-molecules, it can be useful to use the `satellites` keyword which denotes a list of molecules that can be part of a cluster, but cannot be the cluster nucleus or starting point.
 All molecules listed in `satellites` must be part of `molecules`.